project-jedi/jcl/jcl/docs/Readme.txt

 Head changes:

- - improved Unicode support for Delphi 2009 and C++Builder 2009;
+ - improved Unicode support for Delphi 2009, C++Builder 2009 and newer;
+ - new expert for displaying improved stack traces in the debugger, these stack traces can be serialized to XML files;
+ - support for 32 bit FPC;
- - support for solid archives in JclCompression (backend handled by 7-zip);
+ - support for 64 bit FPC (experimental);
- - support for RPM, MUB and DMG archive formats (backend handled by 7-zip);
+ - support for Delphi 2005 is back;
- - support for out-of-place and in-place archive updates (backend handled by 7-zip);
+ - removal of support for Delphi 5, C++Builder 5, Delphi.net and Kylix;
- - new string class TJclAnsiStrings to store AnsiString (improved Delphi 2009 backward compatibility);
+ - added 7-zip 9.4.0 archive formats in JclCompression (.xz, .lzma86, ntfs,
+   fat...);
+ - simple log: new option to release the log files between two accesses;
- - JclPCRE update to PCRE 7.8;
+ - PCRE (http://www.pcre.org/) precompiled object files updated to PCRE 7.9;
+ - exception dialog: the log can be saved to any arbitrary location;
- - the exception notifier can be disabled when a debugger is attached to the application;
+ - exception dialog: new option to disable integrated exception tracking when a debugger is attached;
- - support for multiple roots in TJclFileEnumerator;
- - new unit TJclCharsets.pas that contains the translations of charset names to codepages;
+ - exception dialog: new option to select which thread to report to log;

 Important:

- - As of JCL 2.0, the library does not support Delphi 5 and C++Builder 5 anymore;
+ - As of JCL 2.0, the library does not support Delphi 5, C++Builder 5, Kylix 3

- - Note that the package naming has changed: the same package name is used by all versions of the compiler supporting suffixes (C++Builder 6, Delphi 6, Delphi 7, C#Builder 1, Delphi 8, Delphi 2005, BDS 2006, RAD Studio 2007, Delphi 2009 and C++Builder 2009); a different suffix is added for each target to the BPL file name (for Delphi 2009, the library file is named jcl120.bpl).
-   The installer tries to remove old packages.
-3rd party packages requiring old DJcl* resp.
-CJcl* packages need to be changed to accomodate the new naming scheme or they will cause conflicts in the IDE at load time.

- - DCP files are now created in the lib\target subdirectory of the JCL installation.
-3rd party packages requiring JCL packages need to have this path in their "browse path" option to compile.
+   and Delphi.net anymore;

 (Windows only) Installation options: